catalyst/developing-with-cwp/slides/docs/08_WritingDataExtensions.md

 ### Extensions and DataExtensions
 * What extensions can't do:
     - replace existing methods, or remove them
-    - remove existing database columns (but it can remove their CMS fields)
+    - remove existing database columns (but it can remove their CMS fields...usually)
     - modify methods without a hook